KonradDlugosz/SpartaGlobalDocs/Topics/Cybersecurity.md

       * EIGamal - 512 to 1024
       * Elliptical curve techniques - smaller keys

-   2. **Symmetric Encryption** - Same key to encrypt and decrypt date.
+   2. **Symmetric Encryption** - Same key to encrypt and decrypt data.

       Types of algorithms: